smessie/Article-ESWC2024-DFDP/content/architecture.md

 ## Architecture
 {:#architecture}

-As outlined in the [Introduction](#introduction), many Web applications tightly integrate data with the application itself, limiting user control over data and hindering interoperability between applications.
+As outlined in the [Introduction](#introduction), many Web applications tightly integrate data with the application itself, limiting end-user control over data and hindering interoperability between applications.
 This issue persists even in Solid applications, where data is often assumed to reside in fixed locations within the pod and to adhere to specific vocabularies.
 Therefore, this paper proposes dividing data into three parts: a form for display, a shape for validation, and a footprint for reasoning.
 This approach moves away from the current scenario where data is stored as an integral, tightly coupled part of the application.